 You should see an "Enable" button on the API page.
 Click it to activate the API for your project.

 Then wait a minute or two and try again adding that account.

 That's about it!

-Described approach is fine to use if you only need to link a few specific email accounts to EmailEngine.
+The described approach is fine to use if you only need to link a few specific email accounts to EmailEngine.
 Eg. you are tracking support@yourdomain or sales@yourdomain or similar accounts.

-For any public production use it is advised to use the authentication server approach where you manage OAuth tokens yourself but this is a bit out of scope for this blog post.
+For any public production use, it is advised to use the authentication server approach where you manage OAuth tokens yourself but this is a bit out of scope for this blog post.
 Go see the README for specifications.